0xcert/framework/docs/api/ethereum.md

 ### perform(order, signature)

-An `asynchronous` class instance `function` which submits the `order` with a `signature` from the Maker.
+An `asynchronous` class instance `function` which submits the `order` with a `signature` from the maker.

 ::: Warning
-This operation must be executed by the Taker of the order.
+This operation must be executed by the taker of the order.
 :::

 **Arguments:**

 | Argument | Description
 |-|-
-| signature | [required] A `string` representing order signature created by the Maker.
+| signature | [required] A `string` representing order signature created by the maker.
 | order | [required] An [`Order` object](#order-kinds).

 **Result:**